waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 3 (Disproven):** The path to the second boulder puzzle requires me to find a way to cross from the eastern side of B1F to the western side of B1F.
 From there, I can take the western ladder down to B2F and access the puzzle.
 This was disproven when I arrived on the western platform of B2F and found it was isolated from the platform with the boulder.
 - **Hypothesis 4 (Disproven):** The path to the boulder puzzle on B2F is accessed by taking the western ladder at (6, 14) down to B3F, and then finding a new ladder that leads up to the correct, isolated platform on B2F.
 This was disproven by exploring all ladders on the western side of B1F and B2F.
 - **Hypothesis 5 (Disproven):** The path to the boulder puzzle on B2F is accessed by falling through the hole at (23, 7) on 1F.
 This leads to an isolated eastern platform on B2F, not the western one with the puzzle.
-- **Hypothesis 6 (Active):** The path to the western boulder puzzle involves navigating from the eastern platform of B2F, down the ladder at (26, 4) to B3F, and finding a new route from there.
+- **Hypothesis 6 (Disproven):** The path to the western boulder puzzle involves navigating from the eastern platform of B2F, down the ladder at (26, 4) to B3F, and finding a new route from there.
+This was incorrect.
+- **Hypothesis 7 (Confirmed):** The correct path to the western boulder puzzle on B3F is to take the ladder from B4F at (12, 8) up to the western elevated platform on B3F.
+From there, a long, winding path around the room's perimeter leads down to the ground level where the boulders are.
 - **Untested Hypothesis:** The ladder at (26, 5) on B4F is the exit.

 ## B. Fuchsia City Secret Pokémon (at (26, 7))